KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 However, implementations should generally consider the size of the render area in addition to performance metrics of the model.
 A higher performance budget may be acceptable when screen space coverage is higher.
 For most usecases it's best to assume a worst case where all or most of the screen space is filled with rendered pixels.
+Here `screen space coverage` is defined as the number of pixels rendered in the output framebuffer.

+### Bounding volume

+A bounding volume, on each scene, is included as a measurement of the world space that the model occupies.
+The intention of this is to be able to estimate the screen space size of the model in for instance AR/VR usecases.
+glTF units are equal to metric meters [1.0 = 1.0m] meaning that using the bounding volume the client can estimate the portion of the visible display it will occupy.
+A volume with dimensions [0.5,0.5,0.5] viewed at 50 cm will cover a large portion of the screen and a volume with dimensions [0.05,0.05,0.05] viewed at 50 cm will cover only a small portion.

 ### Memory